 Betty Smith Jeans Museum (ベティスミス ジーンズミュージアム＆ヴィレッジ)

-Although with an English name, Betty Smith is actually a domestic Jeans maker that was established in 1962.
-The museum that was opened by the company in 2003 consists of a couple of buildings all within 2 minutes walking distance featuring two museums, a workshop, an outlet, and Japan’s oldest jeans factory.
+Although with an English name, Betty Smith is a domestic jeans maker established in 1962.
+The company’s museum opened in 2003 consists of a couple of buildings, all within a 2-minute distance.
+This includes two museums, a workshop, an outlet, and Japan’s oldest jeans factory.

-It is a perfect place to learn the history of the denim industry especially if you can read Japanese (otherwise the photos, equipment, and denim clothes on display help map an overall picture).
+It is a great place to learn the history of the denim industry, especially if you can read Japanese (otherwise, the photos, equipment, and denim clothes on display help map an overall picture).

-Tips: If you want to further customise your jeans such as making them torn, discuss with the staff first.
-They are quite accommodating except you do need to pay for these special treatments.
+Tip: If you want to customize your jeans further, such as making them torn, discuss it with the staff first.
+They are accommodating, except you need to pay for these special treatments.

-- The museum is opened from 10 am to 5 pm daily except from the end of Dec to the beginning of Jan
+- The museum is open from 10 am to 5 pm daily except from the end of December to the beginning of January.

-- It is a 7 mins walk from Kojima Students Museum (児島学生服資料館), a 30 mins walk from JR Kojima Station
+- It is a 7-minute walk from Kojima Students Museum (児島学生服資料館), a 30-minute walk from JR Kojima Station.

 Kaze-no Michi (風の道)

-Also in Kojima District, there is a 6.3 km track that is perfect for anyone who enjoys trekking and cycling.
-The track starts from the old Shimotsui Dentetsu’s Kojima Station which is just a 15 minute walk from JR Kojima Station (児島駅).
+Also in Kojima District, a 6.3 km track is perfect for anyone who enjoys trekking and cycling.
+The track starts from the old Shimotsui Dentetsu’s Kojima Station, just a 15-minute walk from JR Kojima Station (児島駅).

-Starting from the Old Kojima Station, you will not only be greeted by the abundant nature of Kojima as you hike or cycle uphill to the old Washuzan Station, but the magnificent panoramic view of the Seto Inland Sea also unfolds in front of you!
+Starting from the Old Kojima Station, you will not only be greeted by the abundant nature of Kojima, but the magnificent panoramic view of the Seto Inland Sea also unfolds in front of you!

 What to Do and Where to Go in Okayama Prefecture’s Capital – Okayama City

-When you visit Okayama Prefecture, you can’t possibly not pay the capital – Okayama City a visit.
-You will find one of the top 100 Japanese castles there and also, the castle’s garden was chosen as one of the best three Japanese gardens!
+When you visit Okayama Prefecture, you have to pay the capital, Okayama City a visit.
+You will find one of the top 100 Japanese castles there.
+The castle’s garden is even more renowned as one of the best three Japanese gardens!